 I was stuck in the old way of doing things and was frustrated as heck.
 I had a website that I liked and got complimented on.
 As I implemented an inbound marketing strategy for my own business, I began to increase traffic month after month.
 I was generating some leads, but not nearly what I was hoping for.

-After launch we continued to see growth.
+After launch, we continued to see growth.
 August through October were amazing months as far as traffic goes and goal #1 was being met.
 The issue was conversions and leads.
-I continued to look at the analytics, data, heat maps and live screen recordings to see what was going on.
+I continued to look at the analytics, data, heat maps, and live screen recordings to see what was going on.
 I added a number of new items to my “wish list” and prioritized each action.
-But at the end of October my visits to conversion had fallen to 0.9%.
+But at the end of October, my visits to conversion had fallen to 0.9%.
 What gives?
 Was this not working?
 Am I just bad at this?
-All of these question and more were running through my head.
+All of these questions and more were running through my head.

 Now, I need to preface something.
-In January of 2015 I re-branded, got a new domain and started fresh.
+In January 2015, I re-branded, got a new domain, and started fresh.
 There were a number of reasons for why I did, but won’t bore you with that.
-Being in the online marketing industry, the competition is pretty high and getting organic rankings on a new domain with no trust isn’t easy.
-So while I was building my credibility, I supplemented traffic with some paid search and pushed social hard.
+Being in the online marketing industry, the competition is pretty high, and getting organic rankings on a new domain with no trust isn’t easy.
+So while I was building my credibility, I supplemented traffic with some paid searches and pushed social hard.

 My paid traffic was super low quality.
-The stats showed it plan and simple.
+The stats showed it plain and simple.
 So instead of trying harder and spending more, I shifted my paid search to BrightInfo.
-This lead to a 38% conversion rate of paid traffic.
+This led to a 38% conversion rate of paid traffic.
 Yeah, I know, insane.

 To fix my second issue, again I turned to BrightInfo and Hubspots smart content feature.
-One of the core pieces to effective marketing is personalization.
+One of the core pieces of effective marketing is personalization.
 It helps you to connect with your visitors in a more human way.
-Thanks to Hubspot I have the ability to add smart content through out my site.
-Novembers focus was on creating a more personalized experience for my users.
+Thanks to Hubspot I have the ability to add smart content throughout my site.
+November’s focus was on creating a more personalized experience for my users.
 I had the traffic, now I needed to nurture it.
-I stepped up my smart content and I added BrightInfo’s content personalization to my site along side their ad platform.
+I stepped up my smart content and I added BrightInfo’s content personalization to my site alongside their ad platform.

 I started Brightinfo mid-way through the month, by adding a more personalized experience I was able to drive up my visits to contacts from under 1% to 3.4%.
-That over a 300% increase in one month.
-This lead to over 40 new leads and most importantly new business.
+That is over a 300% increase in one month.
+This led to over 40 new leads and most importantly new business.

 December is shaping up to be another month of growth thanks to an integrated inbound marketing approach and the use of some amazing tools.
 Traffic is trending up and so are conversions.

 Already up from 3.4% to 5.1% this month.
-Looking to close of the year strong!
+Looking to close the year strong!